Overview

 receive assistance from VCM personnel.

-When VCM votes proxies on a client’s behalf, VCM votes in accordance with its Proxy Voting
+When VCM votes proxies on a client’s behalf, VCM votes in accordance with its Proxy Voting Policy,

-economic interest of the client.
-VCM maintains records pertaining to its proxy voting as
+the client.
+VCM maintains records pertaining to its proxy voting as required under the Advisers

-required under the Advisers Act.
-Clients may contact our Chief Compliance Officer for
+Act.
+Clients may contact our Chief Compliance Officer for information pertaining to how VCM

-information pertaining to how VCM voted the client’s proxies on any specific proxy issue.
-In
+voted the client’s proxies on any specific proxy issue.
+In addition, clients may inform VCM in writing

-themselves and may also at any time instruct VCM to vote proxies per their direction by sending
+that they want to vote one or more proxies themselves and may also at any time instruct VCM to

-instructions in writing to the Chief Compliance Officer.
+vote proxies per their direction by sending instructions in writing to the Chief Compliance Officer.

 As noted under “Fees and Compensation” above, VCM may utilize Affiliated Funds (including

-proxies in accordance with VCM’s Proxy Voting Policy.
+accordance with VCM’s Proxy Voting Policy.

 The Cornerstone Fund invests predominantly in unaffiliated private funds rather than publicly